-Code cutters around Australia have gathered in Brisbane for Microsoft's 10th annual TechEd Conference, to be staged from 10-13 August.
+Software Developers from across Australia have gathered in Brisbane for Microsoft’s tenth annual TechEd Conference.

 The four day event which gives developers and IT professionals from around the world a chance to expand their knowledge of Microsoft technologies, commenced Sunday August 10 at the Brisbane Convention and Exhibition Centre Queensland.

 According to Microsoft’s Asia-Pacific Chief Technical Officer, Peter Moore, TechEd 2003 is the largest technical conference held in Australia attracting over 1600 participants, including 410 students who were invited to attend the Sunday sessions of the event free.

 This year’s event is to be broken up into two areas: one for IT professionals focusing on system administration issues and a second for developers focusing on software coding, engineering and architecture.

 In all, 60 speakers are expected to be presenting at the event.
 Microsoft representative from the US, including Ari Brixhorn, Tim Huckaby, Steve Riley, Scott Charney and Cliff Reeves will be speaking alongside locals Adam Cogan, Charles Sterling, and Michael Leworthy.

 Microsoft will is also be providing over 100 hands-on sessions, labs to test Microsoft technology and ‘ask-the-expert’ sessions which will allow attendees to quiz the experts behind the software company’s technology.